 The use of Tobacco Rattle Virus (TRV) as a platform for gene expression and functional genomics, as well as for plant protection strategies, is a valuable asset to plant science and biotechnologies.
 However, further optimization of viral constructs and delivery protocols, as well as purification methods, is necessary to enhance the efficacy and scalability of TRV-mediated viral gene expression and gene silencing in order to effectively infect plants.
 Furthermore, the ability of TRV to induce gene silencing via VIGS provides new opportunities to investigate gene function and improve crop performance.
 With ongoing research and development, the development of TRV systems has the potential to transform plant biotechnology and to contribute to sustainable agricultural practices in the future.

-Authors’ contribution: AAN conceived the idea and collected data; AAN and SK wrote and edited and the manuscript; SK did some addition and correction to the manuscript; SK prepared the table; AAN added the pictorial diagrams; SD revised the manuscript.
+Authors’ contribution: AAN conceived the idea and collected data; AAN and SK wrote and edited and the manuscript; SK did some addition and correction to the manuscript; SK prepared the table; AAN revised the manuscript.
 All authors read, finalized and approved the manuscript.

 Funding: None